 Prior to joining Carsey, he was senior editor of the Gallup Poll, where he worked for thirteen years.
 Before that, he was a professor of political science at the University of New Hampshire, where he founded and directed the UNH Survey Center.

-He is author of the forthcoming book, The “Little Ladies” of Durham Take on the Richest Man in the World (Diversion Books, 2017).
+He is author of Small Town, Big Oil: The Untold Story of the Women Who Took on the Richest Man in the World – and Won (Diversion Books, 2017).
 He is also co-author with Andrew Smith of The First Primary: New Hampshire’s Outsize Role in Presidential Nominations (University Press of New England, 2016); and author of The Opinion Makers(Beacon Press, 2008; trade paperback edition, 2009); How to Steal An Election (Nation Books, 2006); and The Super Pollsters (Four Walls Eight Windows, 1992; trade paperback edition, 1995).

 He has published scores of articles about public opinion, survey methodology, and American and international politics in scholarly journals, newspapers, books, magazines, and online publications.